zilishen/documentation/content/nginx/admin-guide/monitoring/debugging.md

 <span id="coredump"></span>
 ## Enabling Core Dumps

-A core dump file can be used to help identify and fix problems that are causing NGINX to crash.
-A core dump file may contain sensitive information such as passwords and private keys, so ensure that they are treated in a secure manner.
+A core dump file can help identify and fix problems that are causing NGINX to crash.
+A core dump file may contain sensitive information such as passwords and private keys, so ensure that they are treated securely.

 In order to create a core dump file, they must be enabled in both the operating system and the NGINX configuration file.